Rain Barrel Diverters Protect Your Foundation From Overflows

 I have one last piece of advice and this applies whether you have a rain barrel or not.
-Make sure your gutter downspouts discharge water at least 10 ft. from your home to prevent water damage to your basement and foundation.
+Make sure your gutter downspouts discharge water at least 10 ft. from your home to prevent basement flooding and water damage to your foundation.
 If yours don’t, consider adding extensions in addition to a rain barrel downspout diverter.

 — Elisa Bernick, Associate Editor

 Want to build your own rain barrel?
-Check out this great article with step-by-step instructions: How to Build a Rain Barrel
+Use these step-by-step instructions to build a rain barrel.

 See more energy saving tips and projects from The Family Handyman.